Low-Light Shadow Imaging using Quantum-Noise Detection with a Camera: Abstract

 \section{Abstract}

-We experimentally demonstrate an imaging technique based on quantum noise modifications after interaction with an opaque object.
-This approach is particularly attractive for applications requiring weak illumination.
-We implement a homodyne-like detection scheme which allows us to eliminate detrimental effects of the camera's dark noise.
-Here we illuminate the object with squeezed vacuum containing less than one photon per frame, generated in an atomic ensemble, and reconstruct the shape of the object with higher contrast than the direct intensity imaging using 1000 times more photons.
+We experimentally demonstrate an imaging technique based on quantum noise modification after interaction with an opaque object.
+By using a homodyne-like detection scheme, we eliminate the detrimental effect of the camera's dark noise, making this approach particularly attractive for imaging scenarios that require weak illumination.
+Here, we reconstruct the image of an object illuminated with a squeezed vacuum using a total of 800 photons, utilizing less than one photon per frame on average.

-Several applications require imaging with low-light illumination where counting individual photons becomes necessary.
-The accuracy of such detection is then determined by the photon statistics and by technical noise, such as laser intensity fluctuations or the detector dark noise, and normally requires a long exposure time to allow for statistical averaging.
-We experimentally demonstrate an imaging technique based on analyzing the quantum noise distribution after a quadrature-squeezed vacuum interacts with an opaque object.
-This works because the noise statistics of the quantum state are modified.
-Our homodyne-like detection scheme allows us to eliminate the detrimental effects of the camera's dark noise while keeping the probing intensity low.
+Quantum imaging~\cite{AppsofQuantImagingReview,2photonimagingReview,Berchera_2019, PhysRevLett.109.123601,imagingwithquantumlight} is capable of outperforming classical alternatives since it's able to utilize non-classical correlations in probing optical fields.
+Several quantum-enhanced imaging methods have been developed and proved useful for biological imaging~\cite{TAYLOR20161,quantumEnhancedMicroscopy} and imaging in the presence of contaminating classical background illumination~\cite{quantumDistillation,quantum_illumination2020}.
+When imaging in the low-photon regime, it can be difficult to implement direct intensity detection.
+This is due to the accuracy of such detection being determined by the photon statistics and by technical noise.
+Some examples may include laser intensity fluctuations or the detector dark noise, and normally requires a long exposure time to allow for statistical averaging.

+We experimentally demonstrate an imaging technique based on detecting the quantum noise distribution of the quadrature-squeezed vacuum before and after it interacts with an opaque object.
+Our homodyne-like detection scheme allows elimination of the detrimental effects of the camera's dark noise and, potentially, is immune to the classical background illumination while keeping the probing intensity low.
 This approach is particularly attractive for applications requiring weak illumination since the squeezed vacuum inherently has very few photons illuminating the object.
-Our method outperforms coherent (laser) illumination with the same total number of photons when the detection noise is limited by the camera's dark noise.